Everything You Can Dream of is True

 Paola Balla is a Wemba Wemba and Gunditjmara artist, writer, curator and educator.
 She focuses on Aboriginal women's stories and resistance with a visual practice, encapsulating research, art, memory and narrative realms.
 Her work centres Aboriginal women’s voices, activism, Sovereignty, and matriarchy and First Nations ways of being, knowing and doing.

-Travis De Vries is Gamilaroi and Dharug artist from country NSW whose work is a commentary on Indigenous and Blak ideologies through a futurism lens, often making satirical statements about the bureaucratisation of the Indigenous identity.
+Travis De Vries is Gamilaroi and Dharug artist from country NSW whose work that is a commentary on Indigenous and Blak ideologies through a futurism lens, often making satirical statements about the bureaucratisation of the Indigenous identity.
 Travis is the founder of Awesome Black.

 Jagath Dheerasekara is an inter-media artist in Sydney.
 His work is informed by incidents of fragility in the principles of humanity and also involves facilitating community cultural art projects.
 In the early 1990s he was forced to leave Sri Lanka owing to political and human rights activism and granted political asylum in France, before moving to Australia.